 The short answer is that CBD stands for cannabidiol.
 The term CBD helps to spare us from trying to say & spell cannabidiol over and over again.

-Most cannabinoids almost have the same names; this makes you help to tell about the share cannabis their mother plant.
+Most cannabinoids almost have the same names; this makes you tell about the share cannabis their mother plant.

 - Cannabidiolic Acid (CBDA)